Ranks in Polish Scouting: Guide or leader

 A Guide or Leader (Polish male form: przewodnik, female form: przewodniczka, short: pwd.) is the lowest rank of adult instructor common to most organisations within Polish scouting.
 Generally Guides wear a navy blue felt tee under the Scouting Cross as well as a navy blue chevron in the shape of a Fleur-de-lis worn on the left sleeve of their Scout uniform (a so-called instructor's Fleur-de-lis).

 Until World War II Polish Scouts used the title drużynowy po próbie (short: DPP; en. team leader after the challenge) in place of Guide.

 During the PRL the ZHP (Polish Scouting Association) introduced a lower instructor rank, organizer.
 This rank still exists today in the Independent Scouts Instructor Sphere "Nursery-Garden" organisation of scouting.

 Organizer

 Organizer was the lowest rank in Polish scouting.
 It was introduced during Polish People's Republic.
 Signed with white felt tee under the Scouting Cross.
-People having this rank was usually new-nominated team leaders in Scout Service for Socialistic Poland and teachers.
+People having this rank were usually new-nominated team leaders in Scout Service for Socialistic Poland and teachers.
 "Organizer" had been functioning by 1980, in 1982 this rank was abolished.

 Rank of "Organizer" has been still functioning in Independent Scouts Instructor Sphere "Nursery-Garden".
 This rank is allocated to underages.